 Use the map window to monitor and control train operation.
+The Map window option must be selected prior to starting the simulation.

-The map window is opened and closed from the graphics window by pressing <Ctrl+9>.
-You can toggle between the graphics window and an opened map window by pressing <Alt+Tab>.
+The map window is opened and closed by pressing <Ctrl+9>.
+After the map window has been selected with <Alt+Tab>, successive Alt+Tabs will toggle between the OR window and the dispatcher window.